Hill clinches history-making bronze

 Snowboard made its debut at the Sochi Winter Paralympics in 2014 with James Barnes-Miller's fifth place in Sunday's UL (upper limb) snowboard cross the previous best performance by a GB athlete.

-Barnes-Miller finished his Beijing campaign with ninth in his banked slalom event.
+Barnes-Miller finished his Beijing campaign with ninth in his banked slalom.

+Elsewhere, skiers Menna Fitzpatrick and Millie Knight both missed out on giant slalom medals.

+Fitzpatrick finished seventh in the visually impaired category, two places ahead of Knight.